Find a Law Firm

 Find an Approved Solicitor on the Aviva Equity Release UK Ltd Conveyancing Panel

-Common questions asked concerning the Aviva Equity Release Solicitor Panel
+Q and A’s regarding the Aviva Equity Release Conveyancing Panel

-The solicitors that I recently instructed on my house acquisition in London has without warning closed.
-They were on acting for me because I had to have a firm on the Aviva Equity Release conveyancing panel and my family lawyer was not.
-I gave them a cheque for £150 in advance.
+The lawyers that just started acting on my purchase in London has suddenly closed.
+I only went with them because I needed a firm on the Aviva Equity Release conveyancing panel and my previous lawyer was not.
+I paid them £200 on account.
 What do I do now?